Lebanon - I'm surprised about modern Beirut

 After a few hundred meters I saw already a few buildings with bullet holes and restoration in progress.

-Snipers occupied the tower to overlook the city in the Beirut War Beirut was the epic center back in the last century in the civil war and terrible destruction happened here.
+Snipers occupied the tower to overlook the city in the Beirut War Beirut was the epicenter back in the last century in the civil war and terrible destruction happened there.
 But that ended in 1990.
-There is one tower called El Murr, it is the tallest tower in Beirut and overlooking the whole city.
+There is one tower called El Murr, it is the tallest tower in Beirut and overlooks the whole city.
 Back in the war, it was full of snipers.
 Nowadays it is a military base and heavily protected.
-Tried to talk to some soldiers and guards in the front if I can get up there to take photos:
+Tried to talk to some soldiers and guards in the front if I could get up there to take photos:

 “Sorry, but this is an army building, you cannot go in there, normally.
 Its only possible with an entry ticket.”

 Hmm, I didn’t see any ticket office.
-A few sentences later I knew exactly what he is supposed to be the vending machine for an "entry ticket" and only requires some cash.
+A few sentences later I knew exactly what he was supposed to be the vending machine for an "entry ticket" and only required some cash.
 But I didn’t want to bribe a soldier in the middle of Lebanon after only a few hours of walking around.

-Also, the building was 40 levels high and no elevator.
+Also, the building was 40 levels high and had no elevator and so I skipped trying to get up.

 Lebanon Flag with tree

-The route instantly brought me to the Place l’Etoile, the Mohamed al Amin Mosque and to the Martyrs State.
-This area is very fresh, all newly built and modern big buildings.
+The road brought me to the Place l’Etoile, the Mohamed al Amin Mosque and to the Martyrs State.
+This area is very new, all newly built and modern big buildings.

 Is few meters from the Mohamad al amin Mosque